Roasting cauliflower is an easy, delicious and healthy way to enjoy the vegetable. Find out how to roast cauliflower using this easy recipe.

 - Turmeric Roasted Cauliflower from Reluctant Entertainer

-- 1 large bunch of cauliflower (about 4 cups florets)
+- 1 head cauliflower (about 4 cups florets)

 - salt and pepper to taste

-- Wash cauliflower and dry very thoroughly.
-(Don’t skip drying — it’s important.
-You can even use a salad spinner if you have one, or just shake, shake, shake all the water out and then pat dry with a towel.)
+- Wash cauliflower, cut it into medium-sized florets, and dry very thoroughly.
+Don’t skip drying — it’s important.
+Use a salad spinner if you have one, or just shake all the water out and pat dry with a clean, lint-free towel.

 - Bake for 10 minutes, flip each piece over, and bake for 10 more minutes.